hunter-teacher-cert/csci70900-summer2021/daily/README.md

   - Confident in your skills/knowledge? _See how well you can explain it._
 - DELIVERABLE:
   - Save in your_work_repo: `6/SuperArray.java` and `6/SuperArrayDriver.java`
+  - You are welcome/encouraged to store auxiliary materials in your `6/` directory. (diagrams, notes, etc.)
   - Include heading at top of file, as comment.
 List all collaborators and consultants.

 * * *